fullstack-decal/fullstackdecal/src/pages/Syllabus.md

 ### Attendance

 Attendance at lectures is mandatory.
-You are required to go to at least 15/20 lectures this semester to recieve a P in this course.
+You are required to go to at least 15/20 lectures this semester to receive a P in this course.
 This allows 5 absences to be taken for any reason.
 Please don't email us about excusing these absences.
 If you exceed this limit, it may result in an NP or in exceptional circumstances, an incomplete.
 Our curriculum moves fairly quickly in order to cover everything you need in order to become a full-fledged developer, so it's imperative that